 - Adam Janis, Civil Engineering: WikiHouse – An Open Source Housing Solution for Canada

 Check out the winning videos:

 Thank you to our sponsors, BCIT’s School of Computing & Academic Studies, School of Construction & the Environment, and School of Energy.
 Idol Lite is presented by BCIT’s Communication Department with support from the BCIT IEEE Club, Civil Engineering Club, and Mechanical Engineering Club.

 Eligible BCIT engineering and technology students, who have taken at least one BCIT Communication Department course, are invited to deliver a six- to eight-minute oral presentation on a technology-related topic.
 Students are encouraged to showcase and/or comment on innovation in engineering and technology, for instance by presenting their own designs, or exploring and commenting on new frontiers, such as technology for sustainability, cradle to cradle design for a circular economy, the intersection of engineering and social justice, societal impacts of technology, frugal engineering, and the like.

-Up to 24 participants can enter the first round, and six proceed to the final round (new for 2020).
-See below for prizes – over $3200 in cash to be awarded.
+Up to 24 participants can enter the first round, and six proceed to the final round.

 “You can improve your value by 50 percent just by learning communication skills”